gnfrazier/gnfrazier.github.io/_posts/2018-1-21-github-pages-and-custom-domains-https.md

 ---
 layout: post
-title: Using GitHub Pages with Custom Domain and HTTPS
+title: Using GitHub Pages with Custom Domain and HTTPS with Cloudflare
 tags: github-pages https cloudflare cdn
 ---